-Our highly trained and fully accredited sleep technologists (RPGST) manage your overnight observation to ensure you have a comfortable yet informative night in our state of the art lab.
-A private room with comfortable beds provides a bedroom-like environment to optimize your sleep behaviour and trends.
-The facility also offers patient access to TV lounge and bathrooms and showers.
+Our highly trained and fully registered sleep technologists (RPGST) manage your overnight observation to ensure you have a comfortable yet informative night in our state-of-the-art lab.
+A private room with comfortable beds provides a home-like environment to optimize your sleep behaviours and trends.
+The facility also offers patient access to a TV lounge and bathrooms and showers.

-The Centre for Sleep and Human Performance Research team has been a source of extensive research projects assisting public service, athletes and industry partners.
-Overseen by the Medical Director, who brings 14 years of sleep medicine experience, the clinic has engaged in a number of significant research programs including “Own the Podium” for elite National Team and Olympic Team athletes, and Calgary Police Service Health and Human Performance Initiative.
+The Centre for Sleep & Human Performance Research team has been a source of extensive research projects assisting public service, athletes and industry partners.
+Overseen by the Medical Director who brings 14 years of sleep medicine experience, the clinic has engaged in a number of significant research programs including “Own the Podium” for elite National Team and Olympic Team athletes, and the Calgary Police Service Health and Human Performance Initiative.

-Lois James, Ph.D., is an assistant research professor with the Sleep and Performance Research Center (SPRC) and the Department of Criminal Justice and Criminology at Washington State University (WSU).
-She has a BA in Psychology from Trinity College Dublin, and received her Ph.D. in Criminal Justice from WSU in 2011.
-During her time at WSU, Dr. James has served as Co-Principal Investigator on $1.4 million in U.S. Defense Advanced Research Projects Agency (DARPA), Department Of Defense (DOD) funded projects, and as Lead Principle Investigator on a $40,000 contract with the Spokane Police Department.
-Her research focus is on understanding and overcoming the impact of shift-work related fatigue, sleep deprivation, cultural biases, and other stressors in high-performance and high-risk operational environments (primarily military, law enforcement, and elite athletes).
+Lois James, PhD, is an assistant research professor with the Sleep and Performance Research Center (SPRC) and the College of Nursing at Washington State University (WSU).
+She has a BA in Psychology from Trinity College Dublin, and received her PhD in Criminal Justice from WSU in 2011.
+During her time at WSU, Dr. James has served as Co-Principal Investigator on over three million in U.S. Department Of Defense (DOD) funded projects, and as Lead Principal Investigator on over $130,000 in contracts.
+Her research focus is on understanding and overcoming the impact of shift-work related fatigue, sleep deprivation, circadian disruption, cultural biases, and other stressors in high-performance and high-risk operational environments (primarily military, law enforcement, and elite athletes).

-Our administrative team is committed to providing you with rapid access to the excellent service at the Centre for Sleep and Human Performance.
-Our professionals make certian your visit to the clinic and laboratory is as helpful as possible.
+Our administrative team is committed to providing you with rapid access to the excellent service at the Centre for Sleep & Human Performance.
+Our professionals make certain your visit to the clinic and lab is as helpful as possible.
 If you have any questions about your visit contact us.